xelageo/hexagonrpc/README.md

  - gcc
  - libqrtr
- - make
+ - meson or make
  - protobuf-c
  - qmic (https://github.com/andersson/qmic)

 # Installation

+This can be compiled using Meson:

+    $ meson setup build
+    $ ninja -C build

-There is a Makefile to compile this:
+There is also a Makefile to compile this, if you can get it to work:

+    $ mkdir build
-    $ make
+    $ make -k

 # Usage